 Unfortunately, the patient and the family are not getting the same educational opportunities.
-Today there is an expectation that the patient and their family be active participants in their care, but there is limited education as to what this means and how the patient should play out this role.
+Today there is an expectation that the patient and their family be active participants in their care, but there is limited education on what this means and how the patient should play out this role.
 As I have mentioned in previous posts, I created this blog to provide information to patients, their caregivers, and healthcare professionals can use to fill in some of the gaps, empower patients to be active in their care and provide the tools and resources needed to be successful.
 The ultimate goal is to make your healthcare experience as safe and positive as possible.

 Something to think about:

-As you read along think about your own team and how they were or have been influential in your care.
+As you read along, think about your own team and how they were or have been influential in your care.
 Ask yourself some questions:

 - Did you feel that you received answers that helped you participate in your own plan of care as a member of the team?

-- Were you satisfied with your team or do you wish they were more responsive to your needs and goals?
+- Were you satisfied with your team, or do you wish they were more responsive to your needs and goals?

 - Do you feel the team took the time to get to know the challenges you and your family and/or advocates were facing?